7 accessibility-focused startups snag grants from Microsoft – TechCrunch

 Microsoft has selected seven lucky startups to receive grants from its AI for Accessibility program.
 The growing companies aim to empower people with disabilities to take part in tech and the internet economy, from improving job searches to predicting seizures.

-Each of the seven companies receives professional-level Azure AI resources and support, cash to cover the cost of data collection and handling, and access to Microsoft’s experts in AI, project management, and accessibility.
+Each of the seven companies receives professional-level Azure AI resources and support, cash to cover the cost of data collection and handling and access to Microsoft’s experts in AI, project management and accessibility.

-Companies apply online and a team of accessibility and market experts at Microsoft evaluate them on their potential impact, data policies, feasibility, and so on.
+Companies apply online and a team of accessibility and market experts at Microsoft evaluate them on their potential impact, data policies, feasibility and so on.
 The five-year, $25 million program started in 2018, and evaluation is a rolling process with grants coming out multiple times per year.
 This one happens to be on Global Accessibility Awareness Day.
 So be aware!

 Among this round’s grantees is Our Ability, a company started by John Robinson, who was born without complete limbs, and all his life has faced serious challenges getting and keeping a job.
 The unemployment rate for people with disabilities is twice that of people without, and some disabilities nearly preclude full-time employment altogether.